nsforth/vxrifa/README.md

 You should also remember that any parameters and returned objects should be immutable(effectively immutable) or at least thread-safe.
 Currently messaging by VxRifa only possible for local non-clustered Vert.X instances because <tt>RIFAMessageCodec</tt> not supported network encoding/decoding of objects.
 I hope to solve that in near future.
+## Supported Vert.x and Java versions
+Starting from VxRifa 1.4.0 Java 8 is not supported anymore.
+Vert.X minimum supported version is 3.9 You can use 1.3.1 and previous versions with Java 8 and Vert.x 3.6